sandroasp/BizTalk-Server-Learning-Path/Working-with-Maps/README.md

 The real secret is to find the best of both worlds: BizTalk Mapper and custom XSLT together.

+### Automatically Link The Record Elements By Structure, Name or Using Mass Copy
+This demo will provide with 3 small samples for you to understand the differences of the last 3 options (Link by Structure, Link By Name, Mass Copy).

 ## Advance Properties

 ### BizTalk Mapper: Omit XML Declaration (Grid Property) explained